SJC to take up presidential references next month

 Meanwhile, taking to journalists here in the Supreme Court on Thursday after holding meeting of the Executive Committee, President Supreme Court Bar Association (SCBA) Amanullah Kanrani extended full support to the judges of the superior courts and vowed to support them if any action was taken against them.

+He said that they will announce their course of strategy if filing of references was confirmed.

-The SCBA president said that everybody has constitutional right to get a fair trial and there should not be media trial of anyone.
-Nobody has the right to level baseless allegations against a judge adding that a procedure is available in law and Constitution to proceed with.
+The SCBA president said that everybody has constitutional right to get fair trial and there should not be media trial of anyone.
+Nobody has the right to level baseless allegations against a judge adding that a procedure is available in law and constitution to proceed with.

 Meanwhile, the Peshawar High Court Bar Association (PHCBA) on Thursday said that the legal fraternity would not let down the judges of the superior judiciary and support them against the references filed against them.